-TON guest contributor Robin Mejia spoke with Koerner about how he created this book with the help of a storyboarding technique inspired by film producer Spike Lee.
+Robin Mejia spoke with Koerner about how he created this book with the help of a storyboarding technique inspired by film producer Spike Lee.
 (This interview has been edited for length and clarity.)

 Your project started with the story of a Puerto Rican guy who had been on the run for four decades.
 But that’s not the story you wrote about.

 No, it’s not.
 I got really interested in that era and the phenomenon of hijacking in America through that story, and I started looking around to see if there were any stories from that era that needed to be told.
 I looked at a lot of cases, particularly of those that got away with it, either for months or years.
 They were primarily men.
 And as I was looking at these stories, one name kind of popped out at me—Catherine Kerkow, this 20-year-old from Coos Bay, Oregon.
 She was a woman in a pretty much male pursuit of hijacking, but I was also intrigued by the fact that she was from a small town, that she was so young, and she didn’t have any apparent reason for hijacking the plane—no known political affiliations or motive.
 It kind of evolved from there.

 How did you start to look into the history of hijackings during that era?